jamesnetherton/homehub-cli/README.md

 ## Troubleshooting

+### Compatible firmware versions

-First check that your router hardware is [compatible](matrix.md) with the CLI.
+First check that the CLI is [compatible](matrix.md) with your router hardware.
+You can run the `About` command to see which firmware version the homehub-cli was tested and verified against.

+### Enable debug logging

 You can enable debugging within the CLI via the `EnableDebug` command.

 To enable debugging: